BetonQuest/BetonQuest/documentation/Learn-Beton/Getting-Started/Quick-Start-Tutorial.md

 It's the most basic conversation possible.
 The NPC named `Miner` upon starting the conversation will use `greeting` option, which means he will say `Hi there, traveler!`.
 Then the conversation will end, because there are no player options defined.
 Now you need to link the conversation with an NPC.
+For that you now need to create or select an other NPC.
-You do that in the _main.yml_ file.
+Then you link your conversation to the npc in the _main.yml_ file.
 Open it now.
-As you can see, conversation is linked to `Innkeeper` word.
-It's the one you have put on the sign, remember?
+As you can see, the previous NPC conversation is linked to `Innkeeper` word.
 Now, add another line under the Innkeeper:
-`Miner: miner.yml`, save the file and reload the server.
-This will link our new conversation with the NPC named "Miner".
+`'1': miner`, save the file and reload the server.
+This will link our new conversation with the NPC with the id "1".
-Construct a new NPC on the server, give him a sign with "Miner" name and click on the head.
+Now click on that NPC.

 Guess what, the conversation finished right after it started.
 The Miner just said `Hi there, traveler!`, as expected.
 Now go to the conversation file and edit it (again, manually, no copy-paste!) so the options look like this: